-- Which criteria do I apply to evaluate the appraisal of the employee? - How satisfied am I with the work of the employee in general? - In which major areas of work am I especially satisfied with the employee's appraisal?
-In which less so? - How does the employee complete their specific tasks?
+- Which criteria do I apply to evaluate the performance of the employee? - How satisfied am I with the work of the employee in general? - In which major areas of work am I especially satisfied with the employee's performance?
+In which less so? - How does the employee complete his or her specific tasks?
 Which tasks were completed particularly well?
-Which tasks were not completed so well? - Do the results of the employee's work live up to the goals and objectives that were agreed upon? - Is the employee diligent and accurate in their work?
-Does the employee deliver results in time? - Does the employee complete their assigned workload within the agreed time frame? - To which extent does the employee make an effort to cater for the needs of the other members of the team, members of other WU units, and external clients/partners?
+Which tasks were not completed so well? - Do the results of the employee's work live up to the goals and objectives that were agreed upon? - Is the employee diligent and accurate in his or her work?
+Does he or she deliver results in time? - Does the employee complete his or her assigned workload within the agreed time frame? - To which extent does the employee make an effort to cater for the needs of the other members of the team, members of other WU units, and external clients/partners?